 Whistleblowers in the nuclear power and nuclear weapons industries are specifically protected under section 211 of the Energy Reorganization Act.

-Private sector employees and federal employees working for the Nuclear Regulatory Commission or the Department of Energy.
+Private sector employees and federal employees working for the Nuclear Regulatory Commission (NRC) or the Department of Energy, including:

-Any employee who believes he or she has been discriminated against in retaliation for "blowing the whistle" on a nuclear safety problem.
+Any employee who believes he or she has been discriminated against in retaliation for "blowing the whistle" on a nuclear safety or quality control problem.

 Almost any adverse change to the whistleblower's terms and conditions of employment is prohibited.
 This includes a wide range of actions from reprimands to terminations and blacklisting.